alaachami/cs490-studyus/README.md

 ## Testing

-Refer to readme file in test directory for more information on how to run tests.
+Refer to readme file in test directory in studyus-api/tests for more information on how to run tests.
 Note: run command `npm install -g jest` before running any tests.

 ## Contributing